phrase/phrase-intellij/README.md

 ### PhraseApp

 PhraseApp helps you manage translations.
 With this plugin it is integrated tightly into Android Studio.
-Read more about Android app localization and PhraseApp Integration [in our blog post.](http://localize-software.phraseapp.com/posts/android-how-to-translate-apps-in-android-studio/)
+Read more about Android app localization and PhraseApp integration [in our blog post.](http://localize-software.phraseapp.com/posts/android-how-to-translate-apps-in-android-studio/)

 ### Download and Installation